mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 ### Managing Group role at Project level

 Groups which have access to a Company are shown into the [Identities portal](/development_suite/identity-and-access-management/overview.md#identities-portal) inside the Project Settings Area of a Project belonging to that specific Company.
-Group role in the Project or any of the Project Runtime Environments can be modified.
-To do so, just open the editing dialog and select the proper role for the Project itself or for each Runtime Environment.
+You can change the role of the group in the Project or in any Project Runtime Environment.
+To do so, just open the editing dialog and select the new role of the group for the Project itself and/or for Project Runtime Environments.

 <div style={{display: 'flex', justifyContent: 'center'}}>